nkuclassical/algorithmexercise/README.md

 - Hackerrank
 - ProjectEular

-And I also realize design my own data structure(though they already exist) is essential for a professional software developement engineer.
+And I also realize design my own data structure(though they are already exist) is essential for a professional software developement engineer.
 They are:
 - HashMap
 - Queue